rally-carlos/notes/stackedit/Project Plans/GitHub Actions On-Prem.md

 * CloudBees Jenkins has non trivial over costs in both infrastructure and licensing/support.

 ## Why

-* GitHub Actions provides a homoginized platform.
+ - GitHub Actions provides a homoginized platform.
-  * Lower engineering resources required to support
+	 - Lower engineering resources required to support
+ - N

 ### Costs
 * Lower infrastructure requirements for On-Prem GitHub Actions when compared to Jenkins.